MasterAcnolo/JS-Counter/README.md

 # JS Counter

- A small HTML page that list all int number
+Small HTML page that use JS to list all INT Number from 0 to **NUMBER VARIABLES**.

+Note that if the number is too important, the page will take more time to load.